AidenJastrzembski/DynamicTaskScheduling/README.md

 ## Run with the sample project

-python main.py --sample
---sample option runs the scheduler with the predefined sample project.
+python main.py --sample option runs the scheduler with the predefined sample project.